Continuing Traditions of Worship

 For all students, being able to continue to worship, pray and adhere to their religious beliefs is extremely important for several reasons.
 Having a place to worship on or near campus allows them to meet other students and have a Rabbi, Minister, Bishop or Priest to turn to should they need spiritual guidance.
 At or around UCF, there are a good amount of places to worship, regardless of your students’ faith.
 There are also religious/spiritual organizations at UCF.
 You can find a list of those organizations here.

 Hillel: A non-profit 501(c) (3) organization catering to Jewish students located right across from campus at 3925 Lockwood Blvd, Oviedo.
+They also have a location in the Northview Student Housing on the 2nd floor.
 Shabbat services, that begin with appetizers and schmoozing are run by an egalitarian student and followed by a free dinner on Friday nights.
+Wednesdays are “Hump Day NOsh” where they serve up traditional food.
 Services are also held during the High Holidays, Passover, and other Jewish holidays.
 (Bonus: Rooms to study and many free snacks and coffee.)

 Chabad –Lubavitch – located at 600 Oak Circle Oviedo Florida; Chabad welcomes all Jewish students regardless of their background, observance or affiliation.
 Actually, it says right on their website, “Zero pressure.
 Total pleasure.”
 Chabad runs services on Shabbat as well as all of the Jewish Holidays, but prefer students to RSVP in advance.
 Shabbat services on Friday night begin at 7:30 and dinner (free and delicious) is at 8 pm.
 On Saturday, services begin at 11 am and lunch is at 1 pm.